 After the health claim has been processed by Blue Cross and Blue Shield, your portion can be paid with the Health Savings Account (HSA).

-- WoodmenLife provides up to $500 per year into the savings account for associate only coverage and $1,000 for associate plus coverage.
-50% is deposited to the HSA in the first month of coverage; the remainder will be deposited on a semi-monthly basis.
+WoodmenLife provides up to $500 per year into the savings account for associate only coverage and $1,000 for associate plus coverage.
+The employer contribution will be made in equal installments based on the number of eligible pay periods.

 The amount will be prorated if you are not enrolled for the entire year.